 The Group makes quantitative assessments of non-life underwriting risk using the Standard Formula.
-To this end, it does not apply Group-specific parameters, in accordance with article 104(7) of Directive 2009/138/EC.
+To this end, it does not apply Group-specific parameters, in accordance with Article 104(7) of Directive 2009/138/EC.
 The Group also makes quantitative assessments of underwriting risk using its own assessment (as part of ORSA).
-Premium and reserve risks are estimated by using undertaking-specific parameters (hereinafter: USP) and the calculation for the Group applies weighted USP averages of individual Group companies.
+Premium and reserve risks are estimated by using undertaking-specific parameters (hereinafter: USPs) the calculation for the Group applies weighted USP averages of individual Group companies.

-The following graph shows the Group's non-life underwriting risk in accordance with the Standard Formula.
-The share of each risk sub-module is expressed as a percentage of the total of all non-life underwriting risk sub-modules.
+The following graph shows the Group's non-life underwriting risk in accordance with the Standard Formula by risk sub-module.
+The proportion of each risk sub-module is expressed as a percentage of the total of all non-life underwriting risk sub-modules.